-A pat search (or "pat down") is a sliding or patting of the hands over the clothed body of a detainee by staff to determine whether the individual possesses contraband.
+A pat search (or "pat down") is a physical inspection of a detainee in which the officer or inspector uses his/her sense of touch when patting or running the hands over the detainee's clothed body.

-A pat search does not require the detainee to remove clothing, although the inspection includes a search of the detainee's clothing and personal effects.
+A pat search does not require the detainee

+to remove clothing, although the inspection includes a search of the detainee's clothing and personal effects.